8 Criteria to Use When Choosing Plants for Your Garden

 The old saying “you can’t judge a book by its cover” does not ring true when it comes to your home.
 On the contrary, the appearance of a home speaks volumes about how it is cared for and hence its value.
 A well cared for home will last longer, has greater “curb appeal” and, all else being equal, will command a higher price when it comes time to sell.

 Aside from a good paint job and a sharp looking roof, the element that has the single biggest impact on the curb appeal of a home is the landscaping.
 It can “make or break” a home’s appearance.
 However, the notion that trees and plants are “all about appearance” is a misnomer.
 In addition to adding beauty, trees can lower utility costs by providing much needed shade and strategically placed shrubs can offer enhanced privacy to boot.
+But if you’re looking for a reliable landscaping service to help you with landscaping, then read more here!

 When it comes to buying plants, the best place to begin is with a pencil and some drafting paper.
 It wouldn’t hurt to have a camera handy too.
 Before running off to you local garden center, draw a scale plan of your lot and where the home sits on the lot.
 Be sure to include its geographic orientation – which direction is north.
 Measure the entire perimeter of the house and transfer the measurements (to scale) to your drafting paper.
 Then, a coupe of measurements from the rear of the house to the rear property line and the same for one of the sides of the home will provide the information needed to place the home in the proper location on the lot in your drawing.